Every year, East Midlands Airport connects over 4 million passengers with the world, to serve more than 80 leisure and business destinations.

 We can also boast the sixth longest civilian runway in the UK, at a length of 2,893 metres.
 Our on-site airport fire engines are around three times the size of standard fire engines, with the largest appliance capable of producing 350 gallons of foam and 3,000 gallons of water.

-M.A.G now serves nearly 42 million passengers through its ownership and operation of Manchester, Stansted, East Midlands and Bournemouth airports.
+M.A.G now serves nearly 42 million passengers through its ownership and operation of Manchester, Stansted and East Midlands airports.
 Its property and facilities management arm, M.A.G Developments, is responsible for the Group’s estate and also the development of Manchester’s Airport City.

 M.A.G’s overall strategic intent is to increase long term shareholder value by generating profitable growth, developing its assets and deploying efficient and customer focused operating processes throughout the business.